Recreation

 Recreation Stats

-- Colorado Springs is ranked 9th in Best Places to Live in America – Livability.com
+- Of 2,000 cities rated by Livability.com, Colorado Springs is ranked in the top 3% of Best Places to Live in America.

-- 92% of Colorado Springs residents are satisfied with the community’s outdoor recreation opportunities and 84% of Colorado Springs residents are satisfied with public parks/ spaces – a higher percent of satisfaction than any other aspect of living.
+- 93% of Colorado Springs residents are satisfied with the community’s outdoor recreation opportunities and 83% of Colorado Springs residents are satisfied with public parks/ spaces – the highest levels of satisfaction among 12 aspects of living.

-- Colorado Springs’ park spending per resident is less than the national median and less than all peer communities except Albuquerque.
+- Colorado Springs’ park spending per resident is less than the national median and less than all peer communities.

 - Colorado Springs’ proximity to and volume of national forests, national parks, BLM open spaces, state parks, county parks, and destination city managed parks may offset public desire to invest in city parks.